 To put it simply, that seemingly small amount of 0.03% amounts to a difference of $4,621 paid in fees over a span of 25 years.

 That’s money which could be invested to allow you to accumulate an even larger fund balance (read: more money for your retirement).

 When it comes to ETFs, investors are often advised to buy one with the lowest fees.

 However, this may not always be the most sensible option especially if the “cheaper” fund does not track the index as well as it’s supposed to.

 As of the respective fund’s fact sheets dated 31 Aug 2019, both ETF’s expense ratios are the same at 0.30%.

 An ETF’s tracking error tells us how much its performance deviates from the underlying index’s actual performance.

-- SPDR STI ETF has an annualised tracking error of 0.0451%
+- SPDR STI ETF has an annualised tracking error of 0.0453% (rolling 1-year tracking)

-While there’s a lot of literature out there telling you to buy STI ETFs, we’re going to play devil’s advocate here and give you a few reasons why you shouldn’t.
+While there’s a lot of literature (including ours) out there telling you to buy STI ETFs, I’m going to play devil’s advocate here and give you a few reasons why you shouldn’t.

 Are You Backing The Right Horse?